Anegan: Plot

 In 1960s, Murugappa alias Munaruna is a Tamil worker in Burma.
 Munaruna's friend Saamuda falls in love with Mallika, but Mallika loves Munaruna.
 Munaruna saves Samudra, the daughter of a Burmese army general, from a Ferris wheel accident and they fall in love.
 After learning about this, Mallika is devastated and marries Saamuda.
 The Burmese general disapproves of the union between Munaruna and Samudra, and revokes the privileges that the Tamil immigrants had until then.
 Violence breaks out and the Tamil nationals flee Burma.
 Munaruna and Samudra join the refugees on a ship with Saamuda and Mallika.
 Samudra's father arrives looking for her, where Mallika spitefully reveals about their hideout.
 As Samudra and Munaruna try to escape by diving into the ocean, Munaruna is shot and killed.
 Samudra handcuffs herself to Munaruna and drowns with him after promising to be together forever.

 In present-day India, Samudra, who is now known as Madhu, tells her psychiatrist Dr. Radhika that she has already met Saamuda and Mallika as Jagan and Meera, who are fellow programmers in the game development company where she works.
 Radhika dismisses this as work stress and gives medicines to Madhu.
 Madhu meets Ashwin, a new employee in her company, and seeing his resemblance to Munaruna, flirts with him.
 Their boss Kiran knows to extract work from employees with ease.
 Meera hallucinates about ghosts trying to assault her, where she jumps from the office window and dies.
 Madhu is disturbed and attends her therapy sessions with Radhika when she remembers her first birth where she was a princess named Shenbagavalli and was in love with a king named Ilamaran, who also resembles Ashwin.
 The two are killed by a traitorous officer in Ilamaran's army.

 Madhu and Ashwin meet with a car accident, where Madhu is admitted to a hospital.
 Madhu dreams about overhearing Inspector Gopinath's conversation about a couple named Kaali and Kalyani, when she intervenes and says that she knows their whereabouts.
 Once awake, Madhu recites the dream to the policemen in the hospital and they are confused.
-Gopinath, who is the present police commissioner, visits her and Madhu realizes that he looks like the same police officer from her dream in the hospital.
+Gopinath, who is the present police commissioner, visits her and Madhu realises that he looks like the same police officer from her dream in the hospital.
 Gopinath tells that the Kaali-Kalyani story was a missing person case that happened 25 years ago.
 Madhu claims that Kaali and Kalyani were killed and buried and takes Gopinath and Ashwin to a place where they dig up and find skeletons identified as remains of Kaali and Kalyani.
 Gopinath finds a ring engraved with the letter R on one of the skeletons.
 Ashwin is confused as to what R may mean.